+9, 1861, James Jordan recorded a marriage contract with a Hanis Indian woman named Jane.
+The U.S. Coast and Geodetic Survey map of 1889 illustrated buildings on the north shore of geographic Jordan Cove, that probably relate to the historic Jordan Ranch.
+James Jordan made cash entries for his ranch at Jordan Cove in 1866 and 1869 (Byram 2006a).
+The 1870 census listed James as a 43-year-old "farmer," with 25-year-old wife Jane from Oregon, and five children (including son George, age 8).
+Youst (1997) claimed that the 1880 Census had George Jordan at Haines Slough.
 Jane Jordan passed in 1890.
-That year, and in 1900, James Jordan was enumerated on the Census in the Tenmile (Lake) District, living with the family of his son Peter (Punke 2018a).
+That year, and in 1900, James Jordan was enumerated on the Census in the Tenmile (Lake) District, living with the family of his son Peter (Beckham 2015; Punke 2018).
 Susan Davis and Peter Jordan, testified during the 1931 Court of Claims hearings on behalf of the Coos Tribes, and Susan and her son were informants for ethnographer John Harrington in 1942 (Byram and Purdy 2007).

 The Henderson, Barnett, Crawford, and Jordan properties on the North Spit were acquired by about 1880 by Henry Heaton Luse, of Pennsylvania, who erected the first saw mill at Empire in 1857, and his son William.
 W.A.
 Luse also purchased land in 1884 and 1886 on the west side of North Slough in the vicinity of Cordes.
 H.H.
 Luse moved to San Francisco and sold his Coos County holdings to the Knowles family in 1883, who in turn passed the land on to the Southern Oregon Improvement Company.
+These assets were acquired by the Menasha Woodenware Company in 1908 (Beckham 2015).

 The Jordan Ranch became the center of a native community around Haynes Inlet from the 1860s through the 1880s.
 John Henderson, Hank Barnett, George Wasson, Charles Metcalf, and Bill Luse were reported to be part of the resistance movement against Indian removal from the North Spit (Byram and Purdy 2008).
 Indian Sub-Agent J.B.
 Sykes, in a letter dated November 16, 1860, complained that his efforts to remove the Lower Umpqua and Coos Tribes to the Alsea sub-agency was "interfered with by unprincipled white men."
-On the North Spit, Indian women were hidden "in the house of a County Official [probably Hank Barnett or John Henderson at the Jarvis Landing ferry building] and were secreted by the said Official and a young man named Wm Luce
+On the North Spit, Indian women were hidden "in the house of a County Official [probably Hank Barnett or John Henderson at the Jarvis Landing ferry building] and were secreted by the said Official and a young man named Wm Luce."
+In October 1868, a man named Carr, who was part of a group sent out by Indian Agent George Collins to return Indians from the North Spit to the Alsea sub-agency, was arrested when he illegally entered the Jordan home to take Jane Jordan as his prisoner (Beckham 2015).

 Besides the Jordan, Barnett, Crawford, and Luse families, which included Indian wives and children, the ethnographer John Harrington noted that Charlie Collins, Fuller Sprague, and Gus Sandrell were Coos Indians who lived around geographic Jordan Cove (Byram 2006a).
 Fuller Sprague married Annie Jordan, the daughter of James and Jane Jordan (Bowden et al. 2017).
 The Coos ethnographic informant Annie Peterson stated that she resided among the Haynes Inlet Indian community in the 1880s, together with her native grandmother, mother, aunt and uncle, and niece (Youst 1997).
-"Old lady Sprague" (Annie Jordan) was said to have been buried about 1906 at the Indian cemetery in the vicinity of the historic community of Cordes (Harrington 1942; Finnell 1978; Simmons 1984).
+"Old lady Sprague" (Annie Jordan) was said to have been buried about 1906 at the Indian cemetery on the west side of North Slough in the vicinity of the historic community of Cordes (Harrington 1942; Finnell 1978; Simmons 1984).
+"Ten Mile Tom," a Miluk-speaker who passed away about 1907, was another longstanding member of the Jordan Cove Indian community (Beckham 2015).